Compliance & Regulations

 A guide to pool barrier compliance for homeowners starts with local code

 For homeowners, the practical move is to confirm three things before selecting a barrier system: which code edition applies, which department reviews the barrier, and whether the final inspection requires product documentation.
-Those details shape the right specification from the start.
+A fence that met code in 2005 may not comply with current standards, and non-compliance weakens a homeowner’s legal position if an incident occurs.

 This is especially relevant in high-end residential settings where the barrier must do more than meet minimum code.
 It often needs to preserve sightlines, respect architectural intent, and integrate with hardscape, drainage, and landscape design.
 A compliant product that disrupts the entire outdoor scheme may still be the wrong choice.